Hi! My name is Annie Grace.

 “Imagine yourself as a living house.
 God comes in to rebuild that house.
 At first, perhaps, you can understand what He is doing.
 He is getting the drains right and stopping the leaks in the roof and so on; you knew that those jobs needed doing and so you are not surprised.
 But presently He starts knocking the house about in a way that hurts abominably and does not seem to make any sense.
 What on earth is He up to?
 The explanation is that He is building quite a different house from the one you thought of - throwing out a new wing here, putting on an extra floor there, running up towers, making courtyards.
 You thought you were being made into a decent little cottage: but He is building a palace.
 He intends to come and live in it Himself.”

 This quote has brought me so much comfort as I journey through life.
-Often I've found myself wondering what God is up to in my life and in the world around me.
+Often I've found myself wondering what God is up.
 Have you ever felt you didn’t quite turn out the way you’d hoped or wondered where you're going in life?
 Let me tell you, there is purpose, beauty and meaning in whatever we walk through and in whatever place we may find ourselves in.
 God has plans and purpose for your life, and sometimes they are much bigger than what you may have chosen for yourself.
-Trust His process.
+Trust His process and embrace the unknown.

 If you could spend 24 hours with anyone, who would it be and what would you do?